Sitalasandhya/events-ec2/README.md

     pip install -r requirements.txt

 * The different testcase scenarios are validated using the test_api_authorizer_based.py and test_api_iam_based.py.

-Please validate different use cases.
+Please refer Testcases_aws_ec2_actions_api.docx to check different testcases for this project.